itsraghz/springboot-quote-mgnt-system/target/classes/quotes.md

 * Be careful on what you choose to tolerate, as you are teaching people how to treat you! #Advice #Tolerance #Challenges
 * Your heartbeat changes with the music you listen to. #Facts
 * “Accept who you are.
 Unless you’re a serial killer.”🤣 — Ellen DeGeneres  #funny
-* You can have 10,000 explanations for failure, but just one explanation for success. that is; you never gave up. #Success #Motiviation #Determination
+* You can have 10,000 explanations for failure, but just one explanation for success. that is; you never gave up. #Success #Motivation #Determination
 * If your eyes are positive, you would love the world.
 But if your tongue is positive, the world will love you! #attitude #advice #positivity
 * A beautiful face is an attraction, a beautiful heart is an inspiration. #Thoughts #Motivation
 * Surround yourself with the people who bring out the best in you, not the stress! #advice #people #relationship